dtjohnso/dtjohnso.github.com/_posts/2016-10-08-reformation-conference-in-calgary.markdown

 title: "Reformation Conference in Calgary"
 date: 2016-10-08 20:48
 comments: true
+category: History
-categories: [Church History, Conferences, Reformation]
+tags: [Church History, Conferences, Reformation]
 image: /images/2016/10/luther.jpg
 description: I had the opportunity to speak about the Protestant Reformation at a church in Calgary.
 This page gives links to my notes.
 ---